Educational Partnership Program (11.481)

 Applicant Eligibility

-Applicants are defined as qualified minority serving institutions based on the 2001 United States Department of Education definition of minority serving institutions.
-Non- minority institutions may also participate in this program when partnered with a minority serving institution.
-Institutions applying to become a designated Cooperative Science Center in atmospheric, oceanic and environmental sciences and remote sensing must have a graduate program in the respective category.
+Applicants are designated as minority serving institutions by the United States Department of Education list of minority serving institutions.
+Non-minority institutions may also participate in this program when partnered with a minority serving institution.
+Lead institutions applying to become Cooperative Science Center must have a Ph.D. degree program in the science or technology disciplines (ocean, marine and environmental sciences and remote sensing technology) that directly supports NOAA mission.

 Beneficiary Eligibility

 The benefits to the Nation are an increased number of academic institutions capable of providing services and products in support of the agency's mission to describe and predict changes in the environment, and to conserve and manage the nation's coastal and marine resources to ensure sustainable economic opportunities.
-Collaboration among NOAA and academic institutions will not only increase the number of trained professionals in the NOAA related sciences, it will also lead to a larger number of institutions participating in collaborative research and co-management of the nation's natural resources with State, local and tribal governments.
+Collaboration among NOAA and academic institutions will increase the number of trained professionals in NOAA-related sciences and will also lead to a larger number of institutions participating in collaborative research and co-management of the nation's natural resources with State, local and tribal governments.

 Credentials/Documentation

 Applicants are required to satisfy all DoC/NOAA standards and regulations, including routine and special terms and conditions, for financial assistance programs application and conduct.
-Costs will be determined in accordance with OMB Circular No. A-21 for educational institutions.
+Costs will be determined in accordance with 2 CFR, Part 220 for educational institutions.

 Application Procedure